python-pillow/Pillow/RELEASING.md

 security, installation or critical bug fixes.
 These are less common as it is preferred to stick to quarterly releases.

-Between quarterly releases, ".dev0" is appended to the version, indicating that this is not a formally released copy.
+Between quarterly releases, ".dev0" is appended to the `master` branch, indicating that this is not a formally released copy.

 # Release Checklist